Fredericia: Present

 The municipality today is part of the East Jutland metropolitan area with 1.2M inhabitants, and is the site of Fredericia municipality's municipal council.

 The town is a major barracks, home to the Royal Danish Army's Signals Regiment (Telegrafregimentet), which is located at Rye's Barracks (Ryes Kaserne) and Bülow's Barracks (Bülows Kaserne).

 Transportation

 The town is one of Denmark's largest traffic hubs.

 Rail

 Fredericia railway station is the principal railway station of the town.
 It is an important railway junction where the Copenhagen-Fredericia Line, the Fredericia-Aarhus Line, and the Flensburg-Fredericia Line all meet.
 The station was opened in 1935 together with the opening of the Little Belt Bridge across the Little Belt.
 The train services are operated by the railway company DSB.
 It offers direct InterCity services to Copenhagen, Odense, Aarhus, Aalborg, Struer, Esbjerg, Sønderborg, Flensburg and Hamburg.

 Air

 The nearest airport with scheduled national and international flights is Billund Airport c.
 45 km west of Fredericia.

+Sport

+Speedway

+The Vejlby Speedway Center, run by the Fredericia Motor Klub, is located on the northern outskirts of Fredericia and is a mini speedway track for bikes with 50cc and 80cc engines.
+Fredericia Speedway competed in the town from 1958 to 2005 at various venues, including the Fredericia Speedway Center (the old Fredericia Stadion) and the Frederikslyst Motorbane.